tmflower/marathon-buddy/notes.md

 To do:

 Current issues:
--Set default values for default plan (finish this)
+-Make sure **update** is not adding new Week/Day (need to access id for these, instead of num) -Improve UI of training plan!!! (look at container spacing...too much L/R padding or margin?)

 Next issues:
+-weekly view shows 'miles completed' and 'miles remaining' but there's no script for calculating/updating this -edit miles route needs fixing; also need to add option to edit num_weeks???
--Make sure **update** is not adding new Week/Day (need to access id for these, instead of num) -Control of view based on auth (welcome screen, login/logout btns, ...?)
+-Control of view based on auth (welcome screen, login/logout btns, ...?)
--Add more options to navbar(for logged in users) -Improve UI of training plan!!!
+-Add more options to navbar(for logged in users) -green background not reaching bottom of page
+-change input type back to integer (floats look messy & confusing; also unnecessary) -UI markup for completed miles (currently just changes text to red)

 Resolved (I think) :